OkomaNdu/juice-shop-devsecops-pipelin/README.md

   The job needs no `AWS_ACCESS_KEY_ID` / `AWS_SECRET_ACCESS_KEY`
   in `env:` &mdash; and those secrets have been deleted from the repository's Actions secret store entirely.
-- **The instance ID is the target**, not the IP &mdash; this removes a long-standing fragility where re-launching the EC2 host changed its public IP and silently broke the SSH-based deploy until the workflow file was patched (visible in the git
+- **The instance ID is the target** (`i-0a8499a03cd3cf6c4`), not the IP &mdash; this removes a long-standing fragility where re-launching the EC2 host changed its public IP and silently broke the SSH-based deploy until the workflow file was patched (visible in the git
-  history: four consecutive `updated instance id` commits).
+  history: several consecutive `updated instance id` commits).
 - **`AWS-RunShellScript`** is the AWS-managed SSM Document; no custom document needs to be authored or versioned.
 - The `sleep 15` + `aws ssm get-command-invocation` pair gives